 Class of 1874 – First African American Graduate

-While Bates College was founded on abolitionist principles and has always accepted students of color, Henry Wilkins Chandler was the first African American student to graduate.
-While Chandler was born free, six of the first nine African American students at Bates were former slaves, most recruited by Bates founder Oren Cheney from refugee camps around Washington, D.C., during and after the Civil War.
+Henry Wilkins Chandler was the first African American student to graduate from Bates.
+Chandler was born free, while six of the first nine African American students at Bates were former slaves, most recruited by Bates founder Oren Cheney from refugee camps around Washington, D.C., during and after the Civil War.

 Born in 1852 in Bath, Maine, Chandler excelled in the public schools.
 At Bates, he was an editor of The Bates Student, then a monthly magazine (the student staff was hand-picked by professors for their budding literary talent) and was on the executive committee of the Eurosophian Literary Society.
 After graduating from Bates in 1874, he studied law at Howard University and then moved to Florida with “only two dollars and one half in his pocket.”